Strangeriscool/iOS-Fortnite-builds/README.md

 Credits to Crunnie🕊️ for builds 3.3 - 5.40
 Credits to Localized for builds 5.41 - 13.40.1

+Links are not mine soon i will replace all links to mine👍🏻

 # season 3
 | Build name | Build download |